 As a result of my DMP, I’m writing my first book, Life Lessons From the Bike!
 Which quickly got pushed to the back burner when Come Back Strong, Balanced Wellness After Surgical Menopause demanded to be birthed.

 I am a writer and a storyteller!

 Daily I work to move the dream forward, thinking about and researching the process.
-I relax and look back fondly on my childhood, remembering passions and playfulness.
-Fresh stories for my book come to mind with ease, with grace, and with God’s perfect timing.
+I relax and reflect on my childhood, remembering my passions and playfulness.
+Fresh stories for my book come to mind easily, with grace, and with God’s perfect timing.